HanchaoChen/Tiny-ImageNet-Visual-Recognition/README.md

 ```
 jupyter notebook
 ```
-Once opened, run all the cells.
-The notebook will download the dataset used in this project.
+Once opened, run all the cells in order.

 ### Documentation